Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Partially complete the functionality, and discuss the remaining work at the Sprint Review.
 - [ ] Add a specialist to the Scrum Team.
-- [x] Collaborate with the Product OWner to determine what is possible and acceptable.
+- [x] Collaborate with the Product Owner to determine what is possible and acceptable.
 - [ ] Defer the work to a more appropriate Sprint.

 **[⬆ Back to Top](#table-of-contents)**